daviddmd/assetriskmanager/documentation/INSTALL.md

 LDAP_USERNAME_SYNC_ATTRIBUTE=userPrincipalName
 ```

-If LDAP isn't needed, set `LDAP_ENABLED` to false to enable local registration.
-LDAP and non-LDAP users can coexist,
+If LDAP isn't needed, set `LDAP_ENABLED` to false in order to enable local registration.
+LDAP and non-LDAP users can
-however LDAP users can't update their emails/usernames or passwords.
+coexist, however LDAP users can't update their emails/usernames or passwords.
 In case the LDAP server is down, LDAP user
 authentication will still work if the users logged in at least once (to sync the hashed password).

+Depending on the LDAP environment, additional options may be needed for configuring the LDAP connection.
+Such options
+may be set at the `options` array in the LDAP configuration object in [config/ldap.php](../config/ldap.php), specially
+if TLS/SSL is needed.

 The following instructions will vary depending on if you want to install the application with or without docker.